Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: low-energy limit of a universe with two D3-branes: an approach for the neutron phenomenology

 The fermion fields on each brane can be considered as source/well terms for the fermionic bulk field.
-The coupling between the brane fields and the bulk field occurs naturally as a $(3+1)$-D mass coupling, and we get:
+The coupling between the brane fields and the bulk fields occurs naturally as a mass coupling on branes, and we get:

-From the point of view of the domain-wall approach, $\psi $ and $\psi _{\pm }$ are fundamentally the same fields \cite{M4xZ2}, this is why we use the simple mass mixing implying $m$, as the coupling occurs only on each brane.
+From the point of view of the domain-wall approach, $\psi $ and $\psi _{\pm } $ are fundamentally the same fields \cite{M4xZ2}, this is why we use the simple mass mixing implying $m$, as the coupling occurs only on each brane.
 Now, though the expression of $S_{brane(\pm )}$ corresponds to infinitely thin branes, $S_{coupling}$ introduces the finite thickness $\xi \sim 1/M_{B} $ of the branes along which the coupling occurs (due to the spatial extent of strings).
 In $S_{coupling}$, the power $1/2$ of $M_{B}$ ensures the correct dimensionality of the problem.